ARDENT-Senior-Design/phantomx_description/README.md

 ## License

-This software is provided by Génération Robots http://www.generationrobots.com and HumaRobotics http://www.humarobotics.com under the Simplified BSD license
+This software is provided by Génération Robots http://www.generationrobots.com and HumaRobotics http://www.humarobotics.com under the Simplified BSD license.
+Original software has been modified by Nathan Boyd.